 There is always a possibility, however unlikely, that you might fall victim to a form of petty crime during your stay in Japan.
-If you need help, head to a local Koban—the small police boxes dotted throughout Japanese neighborhoods.
-If you don't know where it is, just ask.
+If you need help, head to a local koban—the small police boxes dotted throughout Japanese neighborhoods.
+If you don't know where one is, just ask.
 If you should find yourself without your credit cards, airline tickets or passports due to theft, contact the issuers to arrange for replacements.
 Keep a list of relevant numbers.

 Your embassy is also a useful point of contact in case of any emergencies, so make a note of the location and relevant contact details before arriving in Japan.
 You will need to get in touch with your embassy if you need a replacement passport.
 Just in case, make a couple of copies of your passport and keep one with you and leave one at home.

 In addition to the emergency number of 110, the Metropolitan Police in Tokyo has an English helpline available Monday through Friday (except on national holidays) from 8:30 a.m. to 5.15 p.m.—Dial 03-3501-0110 for this service.
-For mental health support, Tokyo English Life Line (TELL) has a hot line open on 03-3201-3331, every day from 9 a.m. to 5 p.m.
+For mental health support, Tokyo English Life Line (TELL) has a hotline open on 03-3201-3331, every day from 9 a.m. to 5 p.m.

 The JNTO Tourist Information Center in Tokyo is a phone call away at 03-3201-3331, every day 9 a.m. to 5 p.m.
 Tourist Information Centers (TIC) also has two locations at Narita International Airport , and one at Kansai International Airport in Osaka .